geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Short was the strife — what mortal could withstand

-The fierce attack of his unconquer'd hand !
+The fierce attack of his unconquer'd hand!

 The knight invokes celestial aid in vain;